alessandro-bsi/distributed-supply-chain/README.md

 <br/>
 </div>

 ### License
 This project is released under the [MIT](https://opensource.org/licenses/MIT)  License, a permissive open-source license.
 This means that anyone is free to use, modify, distribute, and sublicense the project, even for commercial use, as long as they include the original copyright notice and license in any substantial portions of the software.

+## Design choices

+The application has been developed following certain design choices that you might want to change or at least be aware of.

+### RBAC Implementation

+The RBAC model was implemented in a silly, yet effective strategy, following 2 principles:

+- The Role of a user is immutable
+- Each registered user can have at most 1 Role

+This led to the implementation via 5 different Mappings (1 x Role).
+Mappings were preferred over arrays as they are notoriously more efficient.

+However, this means that operations like checking if a user is registered, or fetching the role of a user, require internal calls to loop through all the mappings for each role.
+Although this may create inefficiencies when searching users of a specific role, the average time required to fetch a user is still linear in the number of registered users.

+> Another implementation could be done by adding a ROLE enum to the Actor structure.
+This would have
+> simplified the recovery strategy of a user, but would have required to loop through the whole Actor
+> mapping regardless if the Role of the user was known or not.

+This led to the implementation of utility functions that check and return the role of a user in a string form.

+### Role based Dispatching

+The contract doesn't currently implement a Role enum or a numeric representation of a Role.

+This means that Role based dispatching is usually based on string objects.
+This is expensive in terms of GAS used, and can ultimately be optimised.
+String comparisons are implemented with natively supported HASH checks, but they would be way more efficient implemented as numeric calculations.

+## Improvements List

+- [ ] Replace strings with numeric objects or bytes
+- [x] Variable Packing
+- [x] Replace `uint8`, `uint32`,... with `uint256`
+- [ ] Use unchecked where overflows and underflows are deemed impossible
+- [ ] Consistently implement short-circuiting strategies
+- [x] Optimize modifiers

 ## References and additional info